semgrep/semgrep-docs/docs/faq.md

 The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [GPL v3](<https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)>) — you can use it at work, on private and proprietary code, no problem!

 The [Semgrep Registry](https://semgrep.dev/explore) contains rules from different contributors.
 Most rules, including all community-contributed rules, are under [MIT license](https://tldrlegal.com/license/mit-license).
-Some of the Registry rules written by r2c are licensed under the [Semgrep Registry license](../licensing/#semgrep-registry-license).
+Some of the Semgrep Registry rules written by r2c are licensed under the [Semgrep Registry license](../licensing/#semgrep-registry-license).

 The source for many r2c-written Registry rules is available at [returntocorp/semgrep-rules](https://github.com/returntocorp/semgrep-rules/).
-Those licensed under the Semgrep Registry license can’t be resold without r2c’s permission.
-Since r2c offers a paid, hosted application (Semgrep App), it’s important to have this restriction so other companies, like major cloud providers, can’t just resell our rules as a competing service.
+Those rules licensed under the Semgrep Registry license cannot be resold without r2c’s permission.
+Since r2c offers a paid, hosted application (Semgrep App), it’s important to have this restriction so other companies, like major cloud providers, cannot resell r2c rules as a competing service.

 ### Is it ok to run Semgrep or the r2c rules on my work projects?